 - In 3D surveys, seismic data are collected by several parallel sensor cables, providing a three-dimensional and more detailed image of the subsurface.
 This is used in the exploration/appraisal phase.

 - 4D surveys consist of repeated 3D surveys of the same area in order to detect any changes in a reservoir over time as a result of production or injection.
-These surveys are usually conducted in producing fields.
+These surveys are conducted in producing fields.